|

 position officially belongs to the Ganden Tripa (Tibetans call the

-or Yishin Norbu meaning "Wish-fulfilling Jewel".
-The 14th (and
+Victor," or Yishin Norbu meaning "Wish-fulfilling Jewel".
+The 14th

-current) Dalai Lama was awarded the USA's Congressional Gold Medal on
+(and current) Dalai Lama was awarded the USA's Congressional Gold

 Use your browsers "Go Back" button to return to the